-Tools in Dagster ecosystem such as Dagit and the Dagster CLI (we will be focusing on Dagit for this guide) need to be able to know what user code to load.
+Tools in Dagster ecosystem such as Dagit and the Dagster CLI need to know where to find user code in order to load it.
 This process is managed by Dagster workspaces.
 A workspace is a collection of user-defined repositories and information about where they reside.
-Currently we support repositories residing in the same environment as Dagit itself, but we also support repositories living in separate virtual environments, cleanly separating dependencies from Dagit and each other.
-We refer to where a repository lives as a repository location.

 The structure of a workspace is encoded in a yaml document.
 By convention is it named